 Living in alignment with core values is not an intuitive exercise for many of us, so we need to continually check that our goals are in alignment with our core values.
 Goals are landmarks in the adventure of authentic living.
 My core value might be social justice and my goal might be getting a law degree and working for underserved populations.
 In order to stay in touch with our core values and related goals, we might start by writing down our thoughts about these important guideposts in our life; re-reading what we’ve written to help keep our intentions alive; and sharing our core values and goals with friends.
 Steven Hayes and Spencer Smith write, “There is nothing in life that is not made more real by sharing.
 Intimacy is a matter of sharing your values and your vulnerabilities.
 If you are building new patterns and breaking up old ones, share that process.
 If you see a form of avoidance and you are ready to let it go, tell others of what you see.
 It’s like shining a light down a dark hole where you hide.”

-Another way to help keep our commitment to our core values and goals fresh is to make a vow to ourself to remind ourself every day about what’s important to us, and to even create a little ritual around this commitment like lighting a candle and reciting our vow to ourself every morning.
+Another way to help keep our commitment to our core values and goals fresh is to make a vow to ourself or sent an intention to remind ourself every day about what’s important to us, and to even create a little ritual around this commitment like lighting a candle and reciting the vow or intention to ourself every morning.
 Ritual can be a useful way to make this activity more real and more pleasurable.
-In the MSC program there is an exercise that helps us to craft our core values into a vow.

 Mindfulness can help us to notice if the inner party pooper or the inner critic are having a lot to say and self-compassion can help us to offer ourselves kindness in the face of such internal sabotage.